klutz4/climbing/README.md

 ### Improving the Grade Model?

-Since the model for all grades was not fitting well, I decided to see if restricting my data to only boulder grades V5 and above and route grades 5.11a and above would help improve the model.
+Since the model for the grades was not fitting well, I decided to see if restricting my data to only boulder grades V5 and above and route grades 5.11a and above would help improve the model.

 <img src='images/ridge_model_boulder_restrict.png'>